ethereum-mining/ethminer/docs/POOL_EXAMPLES_ETH.md

 # Pool Examples for ETH

-Pool connection definition is issued via `-P` argument which has this syntax
+Pool connection definition is issued via `-P` argument which has this syntax:

 ```
 -P scheme://user[.workername][:password]@hostname:port[/...]